Wilfred081/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that changes the owner of the file hello to betty only if it is owned by the user guillaume.
+a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+Regular files should not be changed.